-In case you are unfamiliar, a shot sequence is a group of multiple shots that work together to achieve a desired effect in a video.
-They are useful jumping-off points for beginner (and experienced) videographers, in that they can inspire new ideas and provide blueprints from which to build.
-They are also useful structures to keep in mind when you’re shooting for the edit.
+In case you are unfamiliar, a shot sequence is a group of multiple shots working together to achieve some desired effect in a video.
+Inspiring new ideas and providing helpful blueprints for the rest of your video, shot sequences are useful jumping-off points for beginner (and experienced) videographers.
+Additionally, they’re useful structures to keep in mind when you’re shooting for the edit.

 This is a relatively simple sequence to create, and it’s often super satisfying to watch.
-Once you come up with a solid framework (see what I did there?), you just have to think of ways to riff on the theme.
+Once you come up with a solid framework, you just have to think of ways to riff on the theme.

 When you set out to play the Same Frame Game, consider what your anchor might be, and then experiment with the surrounding elements.
-This sequence could work well for a subtle background video on a homepage or a video showcasing a physical product in varying environments.
+Looking for more inspiration?
+Well, envision this sequence as a subtle background video on a homepage or a video showcasing a physical product in varying environments.
 In this gorgeous Squarespace video, the technological devices serve as anchors, while each new shot presents an entirely different workspace.

 Fun Fact: We used a tape measure to ensure that the distance between the bottom of the keyboard and the edge of the desk as well as the distance between the camera and the keyboard remained consistent from shot to shot.

-Looking for a way to include people who are not as comfortable on camera in a video?
+Wondering how you can include people who are not as comfortable on camera in a video?
 This sequence requires a relatively low-pressure performance from any subject involved.
 It’s akin to the Same Frame Game, in that you are playing with repetition.
-Except this time, the subject’s action serves as the repeated element.
+Except, this time, the subject’s action serves as the repeated element.

-In this example, we chose recognizing the presence of the camera as our “action.”
-We asked our subjects to work away, and then suddenly notice the camera and acknowledge it with a smile, a nod, or anything else that felt natural.
+In this example, we chose to recognize the presence of the camera as our “action.”
+We asked our subjects to go about their usual business, and then suddenly notice the camera and acknowledge it with a smile, a nod, or anything else that felt natural.

 This sequence could work with all sorts of different actions.
 If you have a tangible product, you could shoot subjects interacting with it to give potential customers a taste of the experience.
-I can imagine all sorts of shots featuring product-centered actions — lacing up moonboots, biting into whoopie pies, turning on lava lamps.
-I could go on, but I think you get the idea.
+I can imagine all sorts of shots featuring product-centered actions — lacing up Moon Boots, biting into whoopie pies, turning on lava lamps.
+The possibilities are endless!

-By including a shot of your subject, then subsequent shots from your subject’s perspective, you can show a potential customer what it would be like to interact with your product.
+By including a shot of your subject followed by subsequent shots from your subject’s perspective, you can show a potential customer what it would be like to interact with your product.
 Or in the case of this Warby Parker video, what it would be like to interact without your product.

 When cutting between a shot of your subject and shots from their perspective, it’s important to consider eye-line matching.
 In the sequence above, you’ll notice that the shot from Trevor’s perspective is angled downward toward the laptop screen — it follows his natural eye-line, and therefore makes the whole sequence more natural and streamlined.